 We understand that it is a very frustrating and concerning time for families and that many of you are worried about your child's learning and progress and other families are struggling to find the time to support their child in the way that you would like to and are worried that your child isn't doing enough.
 To all of you, we would just say, that whilst we all get through this pandemic together, our message is to just try to do the best you can with your child and try not to worry too much.
 We will do all we can to support your child once we all return to a more normal school life, so for now do as little or as much as you can do and if your child needs to play, run, relax, do arts and crafts then please let them.
 Equally if your child wants to do more and you can facilitate that, please follow the suggestions below for more online learning opportunities.
+We expect every child to log on to at least 1 registration per day with their teachers.
+Parents of children not attending at least 1 registration each day will receive a phone call home to check reason for non attendance as we would in normal school times.

 We have brought together a list of online educational resources to help children to learn at home (English, Maths, Mental Health, Science, Computing).
 Work and tasks for Year groups are on the Remote /home learning page.

 We recognise individual resources cannot replace a school’s properly planned curriculum, and the resources in this list are not intended to do so, however they may be useful for parents in considering how they could support their children’s learning.
-More specific tasks and activities are on Year Group pages.

 The Department for Education has produced an incredible resource - "The Oak Academy" for families to use to support their child's home learning and we thoroughly recommend that families utilise this resources, which can be accessed here.